mikespub-org/seblucas-cops/README.md

 The rest of the installation process is very similar to the original below.
 But if you install from source, just use your regular composer 2.x - you don't need to download an old composer 1.x version or install global asset plugins anymore :-)

 Notice: for a first-time installation, you need to copy *[config/local.php.example](config/local.php.example)* to *config/local.php* and customize the calibre directory etc. as needed.
-Afterwards, if you get an error or blank page the first time you browse to COPS, you can check for common issues by browsing to http://.../checkconfig.php
+Afterwards, if you get an error or blank page the first time you browse to COPS, you can check for common issues by browsing to http://.../index.php/check or http://.../checkconfig.php

 ---